-In my last post I talked about the importance of using language in a purposeful manner in the classroom to model communication for students with autism.
-Today I thought I would follow up with a freebie to help teachers share the information with classroom staff as well as 3 ways that you can help all the classroom staff stay on track with the way they use language in the classroom.
+I talked about the importance of using adult language in the classroom in a purposeful manner to model communication for students with autism in my last post .
+Today I am following up with a freebie to help teachers share the information with classroom staff.
+And I’m also sharing 3 ways that you can help all the classroom staff stay on track with adult language in the classroom.
 If you didn’t see the earlier post, please hop over and read it (I’ll wait) so that you know why being quiet can be an important goal and when it is appropriate (and when it’s not).

-Being quiet, refraining from repeating directions and being careful about what we are saying in the classroom is not an easy task and I realize that it is piled on a task that is already difficult of running the classroom.
-However, reducing the adult noise in the classroom can often reduce stress of everyone in the room (noisy environments promote stress) and hopefully these ideas will give you some ideas about how to approach this topic with those you work with in the classroom.
+It isn’t easy to be quiet, refrain from repeating directions and be careful about what we are saying in the classroom.
+And I realize that it is piled on a task that is already difficult of running the classroom.
+However, you can reduce stress of everyone in the room by reducing the adult noise in the classroom.
+Noisy environments promote stress.

 3. Use Visuals

 And finally, you know how much I love visuals for the students and for the adults.
 Put up reminders in the room about what to say and what to wait for.

 You can put up posters with examples of scripted language for the adults.
 We used to do that in the Baudhuin Preschool.
 I’m terrible at pretend play.
 I get caught up in trying to figure out what I’m teaching, and I don’t always feel like the language that I’m trying to model during play sounds right.
 You can use scripts for the adults for pretend play to help them model during pretend play.
 For instance, narrating the child’s play, it might expand language that they might not think about in the midst of the activity.
 Similarly reminders of waiting for a student to respond or not repeating directions can be helpful.